Can Illegal Immigrants Buy Houses in the U.S.

 Types of Homeowners Insurance We Cover*

-A basic form homeowners policy is just that — basic.
+A basic form of a homeowner’s policy is just that — basic.
 It will usually financially safeguard against 10 named perils: fire or smoke, explosions, lightning, hail and windstorms, Theft, vandalism, damage from vehicles, damage from aircraft, riots and civil commotion, volcanic eruption.

 You can sometimes get coverage for the belongings inside your home in addition to the structure itself, but the items you want coverage for generally must be specified at the time you purchase your policy.